NEY-GLH/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-review checklist
-- [ ] I have updated the branch from its parent branch recently
+- [ ] I have updated this branch from its parent branch recently (e.g by merging or rebasing)
 - [ ] (Python only) I have run the Black PEP8 formatter*, or taken other measures to ensure PEP8 compliance (https://peps.python.org/pep-0008/)
 - [ ] I have created or updated a '.gitignore' file
 - [ ] I have created or updated the 'ChangeLog.rst' file